-Robert Francis “Red” Daughters appeared for the Boston Red Sox in a game against the New York Yankees on April 24, 1937, and for the next five decades could reminisce about how he’d played with Bobby Doerr, Joe Cronin, Pinky Higgins, and Doc Cramer against Lou Gehrig, Bill Dickey, Frankie Crosetti, Red Rolfe, and Tony Lazzeri.
+Robert Francis “Red” Daughters appeared for the Boston Red Sox in a game against the New York Yankees on April 24, 1937, and for the next five decades could reminisce about how he’d played with Bobby Doerr, Joe Cronin, Lefty Grove, Pinky Higgins, and Doc Cramer against Lou Gehrig, Bill Dickey, Frankie Crosetti, Red Rolfe, and Tony Lazzeri.
 The game was the home opener of the 1937 season.

 Originally scheduled for the 23rd, Boston’s opening day was postponed due to cold.
 Some “big crisp flakes” of snow fell in the morning before the 3:00 P.M. game was finally called at 12:30.
 The minute the game was called, manager Joe Cronin had his team work out for an hour.
 “The Yankees didn’t even budge from the warmth of their hotel,” the Globe noted.
 Cronin was credited with inspiring his troops to new enthusiasm.
 “A year ago, you probably couldn’t see the athletes for the dust as they beat it back to their various domiciles upon hearing the news of a postponement.”

-When they played the next day, the Yankees took a two-run lead off Lefty Grove in the top of the fourth.
+When they played the next day, the Yankees took a two-run lead off Lefty Grove in the top of the fifth.
 Grove yielded another run in the sixth and was lifted for pinch-hitter “Dim Dom” Dallessandro in the bottom of the sixth.
 Dallessandro walked and scored, one of the three runs the Red Sox scored to tie the game.
 In the eighth, New York took the lead again, but Boston came right back to tie it back up.
 The Red Sox stood a chance to win in the bottom of the ninth, but Bobby Doerr was caught off second base and the inning ended fruitlessly.

 Fritz Ostermueller had blanked the Yanks in the ninth, but they got two runs off him in the top of the 10th.
 In the bottom of the 10th, the Red Sox started to come back.
 Third baseman Higgins led off with a double, then catcher Rick Ferrell walked.
 Red Daughters was sent in to run for Ferrell.
-Outfielder Buster Mills forced Higgins, pitcher Murphy firing to Red Rolfe at third.
-Outfielder Mel Almada drew a walk, loading the bases, and pushing our man Daughters to third.
+Outfielder Buster Mills forced Higgins, pitcher Johnny Murphy firing to Red Rolfe at third.
+Mel Almada drew a walk, loading the bases, and pushing our man Daughters to third.
 Bases loaded, one out.
 Eric McNair batted for Ostermueller and grounded to Crosetti at short; his throw to Lazzeri at second forced Almada.
 Daughters scored, and Mills advanced to third.
 Bobby Doerr flied to Jake Powell in left to end the game.
 Boston lost it, 6-5.

 Daughters’ career in the majors was over.
 He’d never had an at-bat, but he had acquitted himself well on the basepaths, advancing a base at a time, and he experienced the thrill of scoring a run in an extra-inning Opening Day game against the Yankees.